-6.1.2.6 The % VAL Function
+6.3.4 The % VAL Function

-The % VAL function is a FORTRAN-86 extension which enables parameter passing by value for program linkage with non-FORTRAN programs.
+The % VAL function is a Fortran-86 extension which enables parameter passing by value for program linkage with non-Fortran programs.
 It can appear only as an actual argument in external function or subroutine references, or as a dummy argument in SUBROUTINE or FUNCTION statements.
-The % VAL function accepts only one actual argument, which must be a constant, variable, or array element of type INTEGER or LOGICAL.
+The % VAL function accepts only one actual argument, which must be a constant, variable, array element, or expression of type INTEGER or LOGICAL.